| Updated September 20th, 2004 Please read the

 their extremely rare, early 19th century Argand-Lewis lens, one of only

-in America and the only one in a public collection, available for
+two in America and the only one in a public collection, available for

+inspection.
 Instructors for the Lenses and Lanterns II training course, co-organized

-the National Park Service's Historic Preservation Training Center (HPTC)
+by the National Park Service's Historic Preservation Training Center (HPTC)

-nationally-respected lampists Jim Woodward, CWO Joe Cocking and Jim
+and the American Lighthouse Coordinating Committee (ALCC), included nationally-respected lampists Jim Woodward, CWO Joe Cocking and Jim

-as well as metalwork experts Gary Knappenberger and Alex Klahm, lens
+Dunlap, as well as metalwork experts Gary Knappenberger and Alex Klahm, lens historian Thomas Tag, U.S. Coast Guard Curator Gail Fuller, International

 Chimney Corp. lighthouse project manager Joe Jakubik, and lighthouse site